senart/detour/README.md

 # Detour v.0.0.1

-This script create an `SSH tunnel` with local port forwarding for the specified domain entries.
+This script creates an `SSH tunnel` with local port forwarding for the specified domain entries.
 It also updates the `/etc/hosts` file and adds an alias with `ifconfig`, so that connections to the specified domains are possible.

 Tested only on `macos`.